strangerstudios/pmpro-invite-only/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-invite-only/issues

 == Changelog ==
+= .2 =
+* Added invite code to account page and confirmation emails.
+* Handling the PayPal Express review page better now.
+* Forced invite codes to be upper case.

 = .1 =
 * This is the initial version of the plugin.